harshkunz/harshkunz/README.md

 <h2>About me</h2>
 <h3>👋 Hi, I'm Harsh Pratap</h3>

-⚡I'm a Software Developer passionate about exploring new technologies and leveraging them to 💡 build impactful solutions or ⚙️ enhance existing software.
-Whether it's crafting efficient systems or experimenting with emerging tools, I'm always driven by curiosity and purpose.
+⚡I'm a Software Developer passionate about exploring new technologies and leveraging them to 💡 build impactful solutions or ⚙️ improve existing software.

 ![alt text](p1.png)